defano/wyldcard/README.md

 ### Expressions

 HyperCard contains a rich expression language that includes support for complex prepositional chunk operations.
 A script can access or mutate a range of words, characters, lines, or comma-delimited items in a value.
-Chunks may be specified numerically (line 3 of), by ordinal (the third line of), or relatively (the last line of; the middle word of).
+Chunks may be specified numerically (`line 3 of`), by ordinal (`the third line of`), or relatively (`the last line of`; `the middle word of`).

 Chunk expressions follow the form: